richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 The Solar Modeler tool was designed to use typical meteorological year (TMY) data or site-based sensor measurements and to give analysis in a format that would be useful as feedback for the design process.
 It is designed to integrate with Rhino and it has evolved on the basis of user feedback.[2-9]

+GXN used Ladybug for Rhino, which utilised climate data.
+This allowed designers to understand and design for specific local site conditions.
+Ladybug provides visualisation tools for wind, rain, sun-path, solar isolation and cloud cover.
+Jensen has stated that ‘90 per cent of a building’s form is decided in the first 10 per cent of our design process.
+To inform our architecture we use software that provides live feedback on daylight quality and environmental impact, right from the first early sketches’.(2) [2-10]

 ### 7. BIM（Building Information Model）建筑信息模型的参数化及平台转换数据接口；
 Ultimately, CAD and documentation should further become a by-product of the design process, as the potential of a landscape BIM (LIM) method may promise, although we are some way from a synthetic implementation of such a system.[1-13]